Skip to navigation Skip to content

 2

-Customers identified as requiring assistance with language or literacy skills can be referred to Skills for Education and Employment (SEE).
+Job seekers identified as requiring assistance with language or literacy skills can be referred to Skills for Education and Employment (SEE) or for those whose first language is not English, can be connected to the Adult Migrant English Program (AMEP).

 3